hashicorp/terraform-provider-aws/website/docs/r/lb_listener_rule.html.markdown

 * `field` - (Optional, **DEPRECATED**) The type of condition.
 Valid values are `host-header` or `path-pattern`.
 Must also set `values`.
 * `values` - (Optional, **DEPRECATED**) List of exactly one pattern to match.
 Required when `field` is set.
-* `host_header` - (Optional) Host headers to match.
-Host Header block fields documented below.
+* `host_header` - (Optional) List of host header patterns to match.
+The maximum size of each pattern is 128 characters.
+Comparison is case insensitive.
+Wildcard characters supported: * (matches 0 or more characters) and ? (matches exactly 1 character).
+Only one pattern needs to match for the condition to be satisfied.
 * `http_header` - (Optional) HTTP headers to match.
 HTTP Header block fields documented below.
-* `http_request_method` - (Optional) HTTP request methods to match.
-HTTP Request Method block fields documented below.
-* `path_pattern` - (Optional) Path patterns to match.
-Path Pattern block fields documented below.
+* `http_request_method` - (Optional) List of HTTP request methods or verbs to match.
+Maximum size is 40 characters.
+Only allowed characters are A-Z, hyphen (-) and underscore (\_).
+Comparison is case sensitive.
+Wildcards are not supported.
+Only one needs to match for the condition to be satisfied.
+AWS recommends that GET and HEAD requests are routed in the same way because the response to a HEAD request may be cached.
+* `path_pattern` - (Optional) List of path patterns to match against the request URL.
+Maximum size of each pattern is 128 characters.
+Comparison is case sensitive.
+Wildcard charaters supported: * (matches 0 or more characters) and ? (matches exactly 1 character).
+Only one pattern needs to match for the condition to be satisfied.
+Path pattern is compared only to the path of the URL, not to its query string.
+To compare against the query string, use a `query-string` condition.
 * `query_string` - (Optional) Query strings to match.
 Query String block fields documented below.
-* `source_ip` - (Optional) Source IPs to match.
-Source IP block fields documented below.
+* `source_ip` - (Optional) List of source IP CIDR notations to match.
+You can use both IPv4 and IPv6 addresses.
+Wildcards are not supported.
+Condition is satisfied if the source IP address of the request matches one of the CIDR blocks.
+Condition is not satisfied by the addresses in the `X-Forwarded-For` header, use `http-header` condition instead.

 ~> **NOTE::** Exactly one of `field`, `host_header`, `http_header`, `http_request_method`, `path_pattern`, `query_string` or `source_ip` must be set per condition.

-#### Host Header Blocks

-Host Header Blocks (for `host_header`) support the following:

-* `values` - (Required) List of host patterns to match.
-The maximum size of each pattern is 128 characters.
-Comparison is case insensitive.
-Wildcard characters supported: * (matches 0 or more characters) and ? (matches exactly 1 character).
-Only one pattern needs to match for the condition to be satisfied.

 #### HTTP Header Blocks